reteps/freenom-register/README.md

 ### Disclaimer

 One of my accounts was banned while using this tool, so be careful.
 This project uses the MIT license.
+Use the link inside code to generate fpbb value to be extra cautious if wanted.

 ### Want to help / Have a problem?